gmurambadoro/lampset/README.md

 **lampset** is a LAMP stack provisioning script specifically targeting Ubuntu-based distributions, for example **Linux Mint**, **Ubuntu Server** and **Ubuntu Server on VirtualBox**.

+**IMPORTANT NOTICE:** This repository will no longer receive any updates.
+I am now migrating to using Docker container images for web development (finally).

 ## Features

 - (**L**)inux: Ubuntu-based distribution e.g. Linux Mint, Ubuntu Server and Ubuntu Server on VirtualBox